 The first step in participating in the program is to complete a New Construction Program Project Application.
 The application requests information about the anticipated facility's design and savings goals, building characteristics, and owner and design team contact information.
-If it is determined that the project is not eligible to participate under the New Construction Program, the project can be routed to the other appropriate rebate program offerings.
+If it is determined that the project is not eligible to participate under the EDA or the Enhanced Performance Track of the Business Solutions New Construction Program, the project can be routed to the other appropriate rebate program offerings.
 In some instances, there may be a preliminary meeting to review the application and discuss program options and how a project is "tracked" once a program option is selected.